 Influenza vaccine is usually a combination of three types of the flu in current circulation - two subtypes of Influenza type A and one B virus.
 The vaccine is recommended for individuals with special conditions e.g. cardiovascular, pulmonary, gastrointestinal or renal impairment.
-In temperate climates, seasonal epidemics occur mainly during winter while in tropical regions, influenza may occur throughout the year, causing outbreaks more irregularly, therefore it is important to get vaccinated annually.^{1,15}
+In temperate climates, seasonal epidemics occur mainly during winter while in tropical regions, influenza may occur throughout the year, causing outbreaks more irregularly, therefore it is important to get vaccinated annually.^{1,15} disorders may develop over the next few days.
+17,19

-Japanese Encephalitis (JE) is caused by Flavivirus, a singlestranded RNA virus which is spread by an infected mosquito through bites.
-Japanese encephalitis is the most common vaccinepreventable encephalitis in Asia and occurs in annual epidemics or endemically in many Asian countries.^{17,18}
+Japanese Encephalitis (JE) is caused by Flavivirus, a single-stranded RNA virus which is spread by an infected mosquito through bites.
+Japanese encephalitis is the most common vaccine-preventable encephalitis in Asia and occurs in annual epidemics or endemically in many Asian countries. ^{17,18}

 It affects the central nervous system including the cerebrum, the cerebellum, and the spinal cord.
-Japanese encephalitis is an asymptomatic infection affecting children, with a 20-30% mortality.^{17,19} Illness usually begins with sudden onset of fever, headache, and vomiting.
-Mental status changes, focal neurologic deficits, generalized weakness, and movement disorders may develop over the next few days.^{17,19}
+Japanese encephalitis is an asymptomatic infection affecting children, with a 20-30% mortality. ^{17,19} Illness usually begins with sudden onset of fever, headache, and vomiting.
+Mental status changes, focal neurologic deficits, generalized weakness, and movement

-Regardless of vaccination status, avoiding mosquito bites and employing other preventative measures such as avoiding outdoor activities, using insect repellent during peak biting hours, wearing appropriate clothing, and sleeping under mosquito nets help reduce disease incidence.^{17,2,20} Inactivated Vero cell culturederived Japanese encephalitis vaccine IXIARO[®] is given as a twodose series, with the doses spaced 28 days apart.
+Regardless of vaccination status, avoiding mosquito bites and employing other preventative measures such as avoiding outdoor activities, using insect repellent during peak biting hours, wearing appropriate clothing, and sleeping under mosquito nets help reduce disease incidence.^{17,2,20} Inactivated Vero cell culture-derived Japanese encephalitis vaccine IXIARO® is given as a two-dose series, with the doses spaced 28 days apart.
 The vaccine is suitable from the age of two months.2